ScottFeichter/node-essentials-scott/assignments/assignment8-authentication.md

 app.use(xss());
 ```

 Important: This has to come after the cookie parser and any body parsers.
 The body parser you are using is `express.json()`.
 The XSS protection comes after these parsers so that it can sanitize req.body.
+The xss middleware does not sanitize the response, just the request, so if you have suspect data, you need to sanitize it before you send it.
+The express-xss-sanitizer package exports a sanitizer function you could use.

 Whew, just about done.